Functional Analysis and Exterior Calculus on Mixed-Dimensional Geometries: Background and notation

 Finally, we recall the following form of the Poincar\'e--Friedrichs inequality: For $a \in \mathring{H}\Lambda^k \cap H^*\Lambda^k$ or $H\Lambda^k \cap \mathring{H}^*\Lambda^k$, it holds that

 The results stated above represent the main tools for developing elliptic differential equations, such as the Hodge-Laplacian (that is to say, $\myd\myd^* + \myd^*\myd$), on manifolds.
-The main contribution of this paper is to extend these results and apply them in the setting of \cref{sec2.1}.
+The main contribution of this paper is to extend these results and apply them in the setting of mixed-dimensional geometries, as defined in \Cref{sec2.1}.